January 12, 2017

 "I did a suite of lithographs called Charades I associated the name Charades with what Goya had called Caprichos, riddles, puzzles.
 He also did a series called Proverbs, where he picked up on sayings that were common in the land, but dealt with them in mysterious, puzzling ways.
 And, I dealt with what came out of my obsessions, things that I did not fully understand.
 Fear of death, for instance, and a sort of frustrated feeling of love.
 These are obsessions that manifest themselves in various ways and images.
 The reason they seem to appeal to others is because apparently other people share some of the same obsessions.
 That’s where the archetypal aspect comes in." --Jacob Landau.

 About The Artist

-Jacob Landau was an American artist best known for his evocative works that address the Great Depression, World War II and the impact of technology.Read More
+Jacob Landau was an American artist best known for his evocative works that address the Great Depression, World War II and the imp....Read More

 About The Gallery

 This artwork is not currently offered by any art dealer on Widewalls